 What caused Camp Lejeune water contamination?

-How do I know if I qualify for compensation from my injuries at Camp Lejeune?
+How do I know if I qualify for compensation for my injuries at Camp Lejeune?

 Some of the cancers and other diseases associated with Camp Lejeune water contamination include: